 Some ways to achieve this trust in the organization’s knowledge management:

 An open, transparent culture of knowledge management.

 Time to use your organization's expertise to reach your goals!
 Employees need to be able to bring information together and identify its value for the task at hand.
 And you need a way to measure how effectively your organization's knowledge is being used.

 Analytics help you gauge which documents have been read or are most used.
 This helps build a knowledge scoring system.
 You can also tag specific decisions to relevant content which will also increase a document’s knowledge score.

 Workspaces are a way to bring all the relevant knowledge together so that people can easily access and collaborate on it.

 You know this bit.
-Your organisation is made up of people.
-If they don’t have the tools, aren’t incentivised, or if it creates too much extra work, then your knowledge management strategy will stall.
+Your organization is made up of people.
+If they don’t have the tools, aren’t incentivized, or if it creates too much extra work, then your knowledge management strategy will stall.